fralalonde/strict-yaml-rust/README.md

 }
 ```

-Note that `yaml_rust::Yaml` implements `Index<&'a str>` & `Index<usize>`:
+Note that `strict_yaml_rust::StrictYaml` implements `Index<&'a str>` AND `Index<usize>`:

 * `Index<usize>` assumes the container is an Array
 * `Index<&'a str>` assumes the container is a string to value Map
 * otherwise, `Yaml::BadValue` is returned

-If your document does not conform to this convention (e.g. map with
-complex type key), you can use the `Yaml::as_XXX` family API to access your
-documents.

 ## Features

 * Pure Rust
 * Ruby-like Array/Hash access API
-* Low-level YAML events emission
+* Low-level StrictYAML events emission

 ## Specification Compliance

-This implementation aims to provide StrictYAML parser fully compatible with
-the StrictYAML specification.
+This implementation aims to provide StrictYAML parser fully compatible with the StrictYAML specification.

 ## License